seandstewart/bardly/pending/romances/the-tempest/11-player.md

 good friend Trinculo.

 **STEPHANO**
-If thou beest Trinculo, come forth: I‘ll pull thee
+If thou beest Trinculo, come forth: I'll pull thee
-by the lesser legs: if any be Trinculo’s legs,
+by the lesser legs: if any be Trinculo's legs,
 these are they.
 Thou art very Trinculo indeed!
 How
 camest thou to be the siege of this moon-calf? can
 it vent Trinculos?